-We are now accepting applications for Autumn Quarter 2014.
-The priority application deadline is March 1, 2014.
-We will continue accepting applications after the deadline on a space-available basis.
+We are now accepting applications for Autumn 2014 and Autumn 2015.
 Contact the IAS Graduate Office with questions.

 The Policy Studies program admits students only in Autumn Quarter of each year.